Why The Three Musketeers?

 Okay, really the hats were just the start…

 I happened to have a fantastic group of boys coming up through my program.
 Actually they were leaving my program, growing up and moving on.
 Sigh.
 Truthfully, I wanted one last hurrah, or huzzah if it were, and I knew they would have a blast.
 (As would the girls, of course, villains, queens, and cancan girls abound.
 Who doesn’t want to dance the cancan?)

 I also wanted to have a sword fighting show with actual stage combat.
 Stage combat is one of those skills that can truly set your students apart when they go on to high school or college theatre programs.
 I also wanted them to have the experience of learning stage combat.
 And hello?!
 Swords!!!
 Who doesn’t like to play with swords?
 (Get it.
 Play—with swords.
 Because it’s a play.
 I’m funny.)

 Sidenote: While you can easily do the Three Musketeers with wooden swords if you have the resources to get metal stage combat swords, do.
 There is nothing quite like the sound of a real metal sword fight to bring home the swashbuckling flavor.
 While the majority of my musketeers were armed with dalrods, my leads all had stage combat metal swords.
 (By the way, be on the lookout for a wooden rapier DIY from me— they can look really fantastic if you do it right.)

 Well, I might be biased on this one but here are the reasons I suggest The Three Musketeers be your next show:

 Alexandre Dumas was sassy.

-While I make some artistic departures from Monsieur Dumas he has some fantastically sassy lines in The Three Musketeers.
+While I make some artistic departures (including the famous motto, nothing is sacred,) Monsieur Dumas has some fantastically sassy lines in The Three Musketeers.
 So much so that is should have been called The Three Sassypants.
 (I imagine that wouldn’t sell as well.)